ianthropos88/awscloud_web_app_Ch.4/README.md

 - Input collection accuracy and in-time records.

-# Key considerations when using AWS for Web Hosting #
+# **Key considerations when using AWS for Web Hosting** :unlock: #

 There are some key differences between the AWS Cloud and a traditional web application hosting model.
 This section points out some of the key architectural shifts that you need to consider when you bring any application into the cloud.

-**No more physical network appliances**

-You cannot deploy physical network appliances in AWS.
+1. **No more physical network appliances** - You cannot deploy physical network appliances in AWS.
 For example, firewalls, routers, and load balancers for your AWS applications can no longer reside on physical devices, but must be replaced with software solutions.
 There is a wide variety of enterprise-quality software solutions, whether for load balancing or establishing a VPN connection.
 This is not a limitation of what can be run on the AWS Cloud, but it is an architectural change to your application if you use these devices today.

-**Firewalls everywhere**

-Where you once had a simple demilitarized zone (DMZ) and then open communications among your hosts in a traditional hosting model, AWS enforces a more secure model, in which every host is locked down.
+2. **Firewalls everywhere** - Where you once had a simple demilitarized zone (DMZ) and then open communications among your hosts in a traditional hosting model, AWS enforces a more secure model, in which every host is locked down.
 One of the steps in planning an AWS deployment is the analysis of traffic between hosts.
 This analysis will guide decisions on exactly what ports need to be opened.
 You can create security groups for each type of host in your architecture.
 You can also create a large variety of simple and tiered security models to enable the minimum access among hosts within your architecture.
 The use of network access control lists within Amazon VPC can help lock down your network at the subnet level.

-**Consider the availability of multiple data centers**

-Think of Availability Zones within an AWS Region as multiple data centers.
+3. **Consider the availability of multiple data centers** - Think of Availability Zones within an AWS Region as multiple data centers.
 EC2 instances in different Availability Zones are both logically and physically separated, and they provide an easy-to-use model for deploying your application across data centers for both high availability and reliability.
 Amazon VPC as a Regional service enables you to leverage Availability Zones while keeping all of your resources in the same logical network.

-**Treat hosts as ephemeral and dynamic**

-Probably the most important shift in how you might architect your AWS application is that Amazon EC2 hosts should be considered ephemeral and dynamic.
+4. **Treat hosts as ephemeral and dynamic** - Probably the most important shift in how you might architect your AWS application is that Amazon EC2 hosts should be considered ephemeral and dynamic.
 Any application built for the AWS Cloud should not assume that a host will always be available and should be designed with the knowledge that any data in the EC2 instant stores will be lost if an EC2 instance fails.

 When a new host is brought up, you shouldn’t make assumptions about the IP address or location within an Availability Zone of the host.
 Your configuration model must be flexible, and your approach to bootstrapping a host must take the dynamic nature of the cloud into account.
 These techniques are critical for building and running a highly scalable and fault-tolerant application.

-##  **Initiation: Data Flow** :bookmark_tabs: ##
+##  **Initiation: Data Flow** :blue_book: ##

-**Web App Data Flow:**
+**Web App Data Flow**

 <p align="center">
   <img align="center" src="image/static/Data_Flow.png" width=100%>
 </p>
 <p align="center"><b>Scenario 1:</b> The Web App Data Flow.</p>

-##  **Architecture: AWS Cloud** :cloud: ##
+#  **Architecture: AWS Cloud** :cloud: #

-### **Project Plan:** ###
+## **Project Plan** :black_nib: ##

 <p align="center">
   <img align="center" src="image/static/AWS_Cloud_Architecture-Project Plan.png" width=100%>
 </p>
 <p align="center"><b>Scenario 2:</b> The Project Plan - AWS Cloud.</p>

-### **Architecture Design - 3 Tier Single Region** :thought_balloon: ###
+## **Architecture Design - 3 Tier Single Region** :thought_balloon: ##

 The following figure provides a look at the classic web application architecture and how it can leverage the AWS Cloud computing infrastructure.